-The Chase Freedom Unlimited card is good to have in combination with the Chase Sapphire Preferred Card.
-It gives you better rewards on typical purchases and even has a rotating 5% cashback rewards for certain purchases.
+Chase Freedom Unlimited card is good to have in combination with Chase Sapphire Preferred Card.
+It gives you better rewards on typical purchases and even 5% cashback rewards for certain purchases.

-With this card, you will enjoy 5% cashback on certain purchases which gives you up to $75 every three months if you spend enough.
-To get the maximum back, you would need to spend at least $1,500 each three months in a qualifying category.
+With this card, you will enjoy 5% cashback on certain purchases, which gives you up to $75 every three months if you spend enough.
+To get the maximum back, you would need to spend at least $1,500 every three months in a qualifying category.

 Another great thing is that this card has no annual fee.